"It is in the character of growth that we should learn from both pleasant and unpleasant experiences." - Nelson Mandela

 • Uniformed Services University of the Health Sciences, MD

 • Naval Medical Center Portsmouth, Residency

-Dr. McGowan’s practice focuses on medication management in addition to supportive and cognitive-behavioral therapy in 30-minute follow-up visits.
-He is a strong advocate of multiple treatment modalities and, in certain situations, may suggest that therapy and/or regular physical exercise be included in your treatment plan in order to provide the best outcome.
+His practice focuses on medication management in addition to supportive and cognitive-behavioral therapy in 30-minute follow-up visits.
+He is a strong advocate of multiple treatment modalities and, in certain situations, may suggest that therapy and/or regular physical exercise be included in your treatment plan to provide the best outcome.

 Dr. McGowan has extensive experience in outpatient psychiatric care.
 In addition to the full spectrum of mood and anxiety disorders, he has treated a very large number of patients with PTSD stemming from combat, natural disasters, and sexual trauma.
 He believes that, like his service to the country, working alongside others in their journey to better mental health is an incredible privilege.